lcouper/MosquitoThermalSelection/Sequence_Analysis/README.md

 ```

 #### 13. Detect single nucleotide variants (SNVs) using bcftools
+Note: All .bam files are taken in at once, and variants are called across all.
+Goal is to produce a matrix of genotype at each position for each sample
 ```
 bcftools mpileup --threads 12 -f /labs/emordeca/ThermalSelectionExpSeqFiles/ref_genome/asierrensis.scaffolded.fasta -q 20 -Q 20 *.bam \
 | bcftools call --threads 12 -mv -Oz -o VCFFILE